florencewambui/Kenya-Newspaper-Headlines/README.md

 # Kenya-Newspaper-Headlines
-Learning to scrape the web in R by scraping newspaper headlines from Wayback Machine
+Analysis of Kenyan newspaper headlines scraped from Wayback Machine.